-Payments to defined contribution retirement benefit plans are recognized as an expense when employees have rendered services entitling them to the contributions.
+Payments to defined contribution retirement benefit plans are recognized as expenses when employees have rendered services entitling them to the contributions.

-Defined benefit costs (including service cost, net interest and remeasurement) under the defined benefit retirement benefit plans are determined using the projected unit credit method.
-Service cost (including current service cost) and net interest on the net defined benefit liability (asset) are recognized as employee benefits expense in the period in which they occur.
-Remeasurement, comprising actuarial gains and losses, and the return on plan assets (excluding interest), is recognized in other comprehensive income in the period in which it occur.
+Defined benefit costs (including service cost, net interest and remeasurement) under defined benefit retirement benefit plans are determined using the projected unit credit method.
+Service cost (including current service cost) and net interest on the net defined benefit liabilities (assets) are recognized as employee benefits expense in the period in which they occur.
+Remeasurement, comprising actuarial gains and losses, and the return on plan assets (excluding interest), is recognized in other comprehensive income in the period in which it occurs.
 Remeasurement recognized in other comprehensive income is reflected immediately in retained earnings and will not be reclassified to profit or loss.

-Net defined benefit liability (asset) represents the actual deficit (surplus) in the Group's defined benefit plan.
+Net defined benefit liabilities (assets) represent the actual deficit (surplus) in the Group's defined benefit plans.
 Any surplus resulting from this calculation is limited to the present value of any refunds from the plans or reductions in future contributions to the plans.